compsci-apology/book/book.md

     2. This same structure apperas in the OSI networking stack
         1. Lower layers of the OSI networking stack are braoder, more abstract and will likely last longer
         2. Application-layers are the most context-specific and likely to change the fastest
+4. Human organizations organize themselves along this same fashion
+    1. Businesses, goverments and militaries exist in hierarchies
+    2. Each node in the hierarchi advances specific subgoals
+    3. Self-awareness is a necessary prerequiste for adavnacing in human hierarchies
+    4. The bottom most layers of human hierarchies are not self aware
+        1. Computer programs generaly do not contain representations of themselves which they change by thsemlves
+        2. Many human beings do not do this, either
 ## Sacrifice, Voluntarily Suffering, and Investment are of the same essence as Generalized Learning
 ### The essence of these is voluntarily making things worse now, in order for a chance of them improving later
 ### Any agent which cannot sacrifice will get stuck in local maxima of its utility function